bachdble/GoFish/Design-Models.md

 	int count;
 } move;

-move *history;
+// Stack from Utils.h
+typedef stack history;

+history *moveHistory;
 ````

 #### Functions

-* bool AddMove (player* requestor, player* requestee, cardType card, int count)
+* void AddMove (history *mh, player* requestor, player* requestee, cardType card, int count)

 	Adds a move to the history list.
-Returns true if successful.

-* move* UndoLastMove ()
+* bool UndoLastMove (history *mh)

 	Removes the last move from the history.
 	Returns true if successful.
 	Don't implement this yet ... not sure if we'll use it.
 	Will also have to pu stuff back

-* move* GetLastMoveSetFor (player *p)
+* history* GetLastMoveSetFor (history *mh, player *p)

-	Returns the most recent set of moves for the given player.
+	Returns a new history stack containing the last moves for the given player in descending order.
-	A player may make several moves before the turn is over.
-	But, how do we know how many records are in the set?
 	And who manages the memory?
+Use DestructHistory.

-* void DestructHistory (move *mv)
+* void DestructHistory (history *mh)

 	Free the move memory.
 	Sets the requestor and requestee to null.
 That memory is handled by the player model.
+	Frees the stack memory too by calling DestructStack (h), then sets h  to null.